kds-github/data_discovery/README.md

 To date ALL database development work has been done on PostgreSQL 14.13 on Linux Mint 21.3 Cinnamon.
 For help with installing PostgreSQL, [see](https://postgresql.org).
 Once installed,run "bash 0030_install_database.sh" from the command line in a local github cloned directory.

-APP development has been done with Python 3.10.12, ,[see](https://python.org) .

 ### Update 2024-10-02
  "bash 0030_install_database.sh" creates the "kds_discovery" database and loads the "load" schema with test model data.
 Follow that script with "bash 0034_stage_model_data.sh".
 It loads the "stage" and "model" schemas with data.
  ### Update 2024-10-17